fauu/Kamite/README.md

 chunk {
   # Whether to add auto-generated furigana to the current chunk.
+  # Note that feature requires an extra download (see the Auto-generated
+  # furigana section in the README).
-  # WARNING: The auto-generated furigana is frequently incorrect.
-Use
+  # WARNING: The auto-generated furigana will frequently be incorrect.
-  #          cautiously.
   showFurigana = false

   # (Milliseconds) The minimum allowed delay between successive incoming chunks